 A Learning and Support Collaborative will support expansion and sustainability in a number of counties as well as in the array of services and supports, including a focus on trauma and early onset of serious illness.
 In the first year, this approach was applied in two counties, Crawford and York.
 The experience of these counties will serve as the basis for guiding other counties in Years 2-4 in a sequential and continuous expansion of Systems of Care in Pennsylvania.

 The State also has incorporated the work of other federal grants including Safe Schools/Healthy Students, Project LAUNCH (early childhood), Healthy Transitions (for transition age youth), and Youth Suicide Prevention.

 This work was previously funded through a cooperative agreement between the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Commonwealth of Pennsylvania.
-With $9,000,000 in federal funds from October 2009 through September 2015 and $9,000,000 worth of in-kind match, PA is supporting the formation of System of Care County Leadership Teams to implement the PA System of Care Partnership standards within at least 15 counties.
+With $9,000,000 in federal funds from October 2009 through September 2015 and with $9,000,000 of in-kind match, Pennsylvania is supporting the formation of System of Care County Leadership Teams to implement the PA Care Partnership standards within at least 15 counties.
 These county teams consist of youth leaders and family leaders in equal numbers with system leaders.
 Their purpose is to engage in an equal partnership to transform the way individual child-serving systems integrate their efforts to help youth be successful in their homes, schools, and communities.

 PA Care Partnership's Goal

-The PA CARE Partnership has a goal to bring together and empower youth, family, caregivers, child-serving systems, and provider partners based on concepts that are sensible, practical, inclusive, cost-effective, and sustainable.
+The PA Care Partnership has a goal to bring together and empower youth, family, caregivers, child-serving systems, and provider partners based on concepts that are sensible, practical, inclusive, cost-effective, and sustainable.

 What is a System of Care?